aydin41k/digital-portfolio/README.md

 ## Can I contribute?

 Sure!
 Any improvements are welcome.
 Feel free to open PR's.
 Especially welcome are solutions to the issues listed in the "Issues" section.

+## Whom should I credit?

+If you use this codebase, I would appreciate if you credit me somewhere.
+I won't sue you if you don't, but I am sure you will feel better :smile:

+On that note, I would like to thank [Pascal van Gemert](https://github.com/pascalvgemert/resume) for the inspiration for the design of this portfolio.